The Pacaya Samiria National Reserve

 The park has around 100 different birds, including the Andean condor and a number of endangered mammals, such as Andean cats and spectacled bears.
 This is also home to one of the iconic camelids of Peru, the vicuñas.

 That being said, remember that the park is at a high altitude as we are in the Andes, so some acclimatization is required.
 Walking at altitude is often harder than at lower elevations so make sure you’re prepared.
 The scenery and wildlife is definitely worth the trek.

 The Titicaca National Reserve

 The reserve was established to protect the wildlife and the culture of the Titicaca, such as the Uros community livving on the lake’s islands.
 The islands are made out of reeds and are thought to have once been for defense.
 Nowadays, you can visit the communities to learn about the culture and history of the region.

 The park measures just over 36,000 hectares and a narrow bit of land separates the lake into two bodies of water.
 The Peruvian water body is named Lake Pequeño and the water on the Bolivian side is called Lake Huinaymarca.
 The average depth of the lake is around 500 feet (165 meters), but is almost double this closer to the Bolivian shore.

 Although the main reason for the area’s protection was to conserve the lake wildlife and Titicaca’s communities, another benefit was to allow managed tourism in the area.
-Tourism has since been used to help the Uros communities with tourists buying different souvenirs, food, and other products from the locals.
+Tourism has since been used to help the Uros communities, as tourists buy different souvenirs and food directly from community members.

 The Allpahuayo Mishana National Reserve

 Positioned close to Iquitos city in northern Peru, the Allpahuayo Mishana National Reserve is famous for its high amount of endemic white-sand bird species.
 In addition to white sand forests, you can find a diversity of other habitats, such as floodplain forests and swamp forests.